Colin O'Brady

 Colin Timothy O'Brady (born March 16, 1985) is an American professional endurance athlete, motivational speaker and adventurer.
 He is a former professional triathlete, representing the United States on the ITU Triathlon World Cup circuit, racing in 25 countries on six continents from 2009 to 2015.

 O'Brady is a four-time world record holder.
 In 2016 he set the Explorers Grand Slam (Last Degree) and Seven Summits speed records, the latter of which has since been broken.
-He became the fastest person to complete the adventurers challenges in 139 days and 131 days respectively.
+He became the fastest person to complete the adventurers challenges in 139 days and 131 days, respectively.
 In the summer of 2018, O'Brady set the speed record for the 50 US High Points in 21 days.

 On December 26, 2018, he completed a solo crossing of the land mass of Antarctica, excluding the ice shelves, using the South Pole Traverse (SPoT) vehicle road during the last 366 miles (589 km) of the journey.

 Early life and education

 Colin Timothy O'Brady was born on March 16, 1985, in Olympia, Washington, but was raised in Portland, Oregon.
 He attended the Franciscan Montessori Earth School and Mt.
 Tabor Middle School, and graduated from Lincoln High School in 2002.

 O'Brady was a youth soccer star and Oregon State Swimming Champion.
 He was recruited for both collegiate swimming and soccer in high school.
 He accepted a recruitment to swim for the Yale Bulldogs swimming and diving team where he competed on the NCAA Division I varsity team in the 100 and 200 meter Breaststroke.
 He graduated from Yale University in 2006 and received a Bachelor of Arts in Economics.

 In 2007, O'Brady began what was planned as a year-long backpacking trip around the world.
 In January 2008, on the island of Koh Tao, he suffered a devastating burn injury.
-Though he was warned he might never walk normally, he took his first step the following month and was determined to make a full recovery.
+Though he was warned he might never again walk normally, he took his first step the following month and was determined to make a full recovery.